php-fig/fig-standards/proposed/phpdoc.md

 When a "Type" is used, the user will expect a value, or set of values, as detailed below.

-When the "Type" consists of multiple types, then these MUST be separated with either the vertical bar sign (|) for union type or the ampersand (&) for intersection type.
+When the "Type" consists of multiple types, then these MUST be separated with either the vertical bar (|) for union type or the ampersand (&) for intersection type.
 Any interpreter supporting this specification MUST recognize this and split the "Type" before evaluating.

 Union type example:
 >`@return int|null`